 More Resources For Your 3-6 Month Old

 By now you and your baby have really gotten to know each other.
+You are officially half way through your baby’s first year!
 You can probably even tell what your baby needs depending on the sound of his cry.
 Your baby has probably outgrown his bassinet and might even be sleeping in his own room!

 This is such a fun age with so many firsts!
 Your baby is developing his motor and social skills more rapidly than ever!
 During these three months your baby will learn to enjoy eating solid foods, start crawling, and may even say Mama!
 Your baby could start pulling himself up on the furniture by the time he reaches 9 months!
 It’s time to baby proof the house!